 In 2012 a new beautification project of the interior of the church was begun.
 The church was freshly painted with beautiful new stenciled art work added to the ceiling in the first phase.
 In phase 2, in 2014, a magnificent mural entitled “The Glory of Jerusalem” was painted in the apse above the sanctuary of the church.
 This depicts the Most Blessed Trinity, the Madonna and Child, 24 saints and rich symbolism of the Church.
 Phase 3 included large cherubim in adoration as well as Patriarchs of the Old Testament.
 These figures are “types” of sacrifice which are completed in the True Sacrifice of Christ on Calvary.
 Artistic depictions of Eucharistic symbols are interspersed among the images of the Patriarchs.
 Large matching panels depicting the “Bread of Life” discourse and the “Encounter at Emmaus” complete the Eucharistic symbolism.

-Phase 4 of the beautification project was most recently completed which included painting of the backgrounds of the Sacred Heart and Blessed Virgin Mary.
+Phase 4 of the beautification project was completed in 2017 and included painting of the backgrounds of the Sacred Heart and Blessed Virgin Mary.
 These have depictions of the Passion of Christ and some Marian symbolism.
 The arch above the sanctuary was also completed in this phase which included imagery of Guardian Angels and symbols of the Archdiocese of Los Angeles.
 Marbleizing of the concrete frames of the images of the Sacred Heart, the BVM and the ambo were also done at this stage.
 Phase 5 includes new shrines to Divine Mercy and the African and American saints and another to Our Lady of Guadalupe, St. Juan Diego and the Mexican Martyrs.
 The church sanctuary, with its magnificent marble and bronze altar and other furnishings, has been fully restored as well as the Baptistery located by the narthex.
 The exterior of the church was also repainted in 2014.
 In 2015, a new installation of air conditioning system was added for comfort.

-Our parish school has now grown to include a new Technical Kindergarten for 4 year olds, a dynamic music program, an excellent athletic program and a wonderful faculty.
+Our parish school has now grown to include a new Technical Kindergarten for 4-year old, a dynamic music program, an excellent athletic program and a wonderful faculty.
 Moving along with new technology the parish and the school also now have websites promoting the various programs offered.
 In 2012 the last of the Sisters Principal, Sr. Antoinette Czuleger, CSJ, retired.
-While the Sisters of St. Joseph no longer formally staff the school, they are still present in the school staff and also reside in the parish.
-Their charism continues to guide the governance of the school.
-After Sister Antoinette’s retirement, the school receive its first lay Principal.
+While the Sisters of St. Joseph no longer formally staff the school, their charism continues to guide the governance of the school.
+After Sister Antoinette’s retirement, the school received its first lay Principal.
 Mr. Jae Kim took over in the Fall of 2012 and continues to serve as Principal.

-New parish organizations recently include a re-established Guadalupe Society, a Young Adult Group, an Adolescent Youth Group, an English Charismatic Prayer Group, two new Marriage Preparation Teams, Catholic Daughters court and a new Spanish-speaking men’s group as well as a an active Finance Council and Leadership Council.
+New parish organizations since 2007 include a re-established Guadalupe Society, a Young Adult Group, an Adolescent Youth Group, an English Charismatic Prayer Group, two new Marriage Preparation Teams, Catholic Daughters court and a new Spanish-speaking men’s group as well as an active Finance Council and Leadership Council.

 Recruitment of liturgical ministers has grown in both English and Spanish lectors and Extraordinary Ministers of Holy Communion as well as Altar Servers which now number over 100 youngsters.
 The parish annually hosts a “Communal Wedding” since 2008 with dozens of couples validating their marriages each year.
 This has now become a new tradition at St. John’s.
 The traditional Corpus Christi Procession has also been introduced and over a thousand parishioners take place.
 The weekday Spanish Mass was also moved to the evening and attendance has almost tripled as a result.

 Over the years the parish has sent many of its sons to the priesthood and daughters to the Religious life.
-This is especially true regarding the Sisters of St Joseph of Carondelet who staffed have been present in the parish since the beginning and continue to reside in the parish convent.
+This is especially true regarding the Sisters of St Joseph of Carondelet who staffed have been present in the parish since the beginning..

 The most recent ordination to the priesthood from our parish took place in 2013.
 Father Ismael Robles was ordained by Archbishop Jose H. Gomez and he celebrated his First Solemn Mass here on Sunday, June 2, 2013.
 It was a great and festive celebration for all.